terjeio/grblHAL/README.md

 ---

-Latest build date is 20200923, see the [changelog](changelog.md) for details.

----

-grblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling based on the [Arduino version of grbl](https://github.com/gnea/grbl).
+grblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling and is based on the [Arduino version of grbl](https://github.com/gnea/grbl).
 It is mainly aimed at ARM processors \(or other 32-bit MCUs\) with ample amounts of RAM and flash \(compared to AVR 328p\) and requires a [hardware driver](drivers/ReadMe.md) to be functional.
-Currently drivers are available for 13 different processors all of which share the same core.
+Currently drivers are available for 13 different processors/processor families all of which share the same core.

-The driver interface \(HAL\) has entry points for extending the supported M-codes (adding user defined M-codes) as well as an entry point for the driver to execute G-code when Grbl is in idle or jog state.
-It also supports [plugins](plugins/README.md) for extensions, a growing number is already available.
+grblHAL has an open architecture allowing [plugins](plugins/README.md) to extend functionality.
+User made plugins can be added to grblHAL without changing a single file in the source<sup>1</sup>, and allows for a wide range extensions to be added.
+New M-codes can be added, space for plugin specific settings can be allocated, events can be subscribed to etc. etc.
+Adding code to drive an ATC, extra outputs or even adding a UI<sup>2</sup> has never been easier.
+You can even add your own [driver](templates/arm-driver) if you feel so inclined.

 HAL = Hardware Abstraction Layer

 The controller is written in highly optimized C utilizing features of the supported processors to achieve precise timing and asynchronous operation.
-It is able to maintain up to 300kHz<sup>1</sup> of stable, jitter free control pulses.
+It is able to maintain up to 300kHz<sup>3</sup> of stable, jitter free control pulses.

 It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and some canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.